Guide-Book: South-East England

 When derricking was impractical, tubs of spirits were slung across the shoulders of the smugglers, and carried up the cliffs on swaying rope ladders — a hazardous business that claimed the lives of many men.

 The most attractive approach to Cuckmere Haven is from the overlooking South Hill, and there is a car park there, close to Seaford golf course.
-However, the route to the spot passes through a maze-like residential estate, and it is easier to park on the A259 Seaford to Eastbourne road at TV520995 and walk along the valley of the Cuckmere River (map 199)
+However, the route to the spot passes through a maze-like residential estate, and it is easier to park on the A259 Seaford to Eastbourne road at the Seven Sisters Country Park visitor centre (TV520995) and walk along the valley of the Cuckmere River (map 199)

 This beautiful bay is probably one of the best-preserved smuggler's beaches on the east Sussex coast.
 Cuckmere Haven figures prominently in the records of the customs authorities right from the earliest days, when wool exports were more important than import smuggling.
 Goods were landed there throughout the 18th century, as this extract from a letter, dated Sept 18th 1783, illustrates